Trevor Richards (baseball): Kansas City Royals

 On May 8, 2025, Richards signed a minor league contract with the Kansas City Royals.
 In 10 appearances for the Triple-A Omaha Storm Chasers, he recorded a 1.69 ERA with 11 strikeouts and two saves across 10 2/3 innings pitched.
 On June 7, the Royals selected Richards' contract, adding him to their active roster.
 In three appearances for Kansas City, he struggled to a 12.00 ERA with two strikeouts across three innings of work.
 Richards was designated for assignment by the Royals on June 11.
 He elected free agency after clearing waivers on June 13.

 Arizona Diamondbacks

 On June 19, 2025, Richards signed a minor league contract with the Arizona Diamondbacks.
 In nine appearances for the Triple-A Reno Aces, he recorded a 6.57 ERA with eight strikeouts over 12 1/3 innings pitched.
 On July 18, the Diamondbacks selected Richards' contract, adding him to their active roster.
 In two appearances for Arizona, he registered a 3.38 ERA with three strikeouts across 2 2/3 innings pitched.
 On July 26, Richards was designated for assignment by the Diamondbacks.
 He cleared waivers and was sent outright to Triple-A Reno on July 28.
 Richards elected free agency on October 14.

+Philadelphia Phillies

+On December 11, 2025, Richards signed a minor league contract with the Philadelphia Phillies.
+He was assigned to the Triple-A Lehigh Valley IronPigs to begin the regular season, where he recorded a 1.93 ERA over his first nine appearances.
+On April 30, 2026, the Phillies selected Richards' contract, adding him to their active roster.
+He made two appearances for Philadelphia, recording a 2.08 ERA with five strikeouts across 4 1/3 innings pitched.

+Chicago White Sox

+On May 5, 2026, Richards was traded to the Chicago White Sox in exchange for cash considerations.